Looking for Experian Products and Services?

 |First interim||Second interim||Total||First interim||Second interim|

-The ex-dividend date for the first interim dividend was 3 January 2019 and for the second interim dividend was 27 June 2019.
+The ex-dividend date for the first interim dividend was 2 January 2020.

-The record date for the first interim dividend was 4 January 2019 and the record date for the second interim dividend was 28 June 2019.
+The record date for the first interim dividend was 3 January 2020.

 Please note that we are not able to provide advice to investors on their individual circumstances.
 If you are in any doubt about your individual tax position, you should contact your financial advisor.